Geometry of the Welch Bounds: Introduction

 where the bar denotes complex conjugate; i.e., the inner product is conjugate linear in its first argument and linear in its second argument.
 The corresponding convention will be used for inner products in other complex Hilbert spaces.
-Given a finite frame $\Phi=\{x_1,...,x_m\}$ for an $n$-dimensional complex vector space $V$, the function $F:V\rightarrow \ell_2(\{1,\ldots,m\})=\bbC^m$ by $F(w)=[\left< x_1,w\right> \;\ldots\; \left< x_m,w\right>]^{\sT}$ will be called the {\em frame operator} associated with $\Phi$, while $\cF=F^* F:V\rightarrow V$ (i.e., the composition of the adjoint of $F$ with $F$) will be called the {\em metric operator} associated with $\Phi$.
-This follows the terminology used in \cite{GK1} and will be carried over to the setting of generalized frames in Section \ref{sec:frames}.
+Given a finite frame $\Phi=\{x_1,...,x_m\}$ for an $n$-dimensional complex vector space $V$, the function $F:V\rightarrow \ell_2(\{1,\ldots,m\})=\bbC^m$ given by will be called the {\em Bessel map} associated with $\Phi$, while $\cF=F^* F:V\rightarrow V$ (i.e., the composition of the adjoint of $F$ with $F$) will be called the {\em frame operator} associated with $\Phi$.
+This terminology will be carried over to the setting of generalized frames in Section \ref{sec:frames}.
+For the fundamentals on frame theory the reader is referred to \cite{Chr03, Dau92}.

+The space of symmetric $k$-tensors (\cite{RS1}, \cite{Dodson}) associated with a vector space $V$ is denoted by $\Symk(V).$ $\Symk(V)$ is spanned by the tensor powers $v^{\otimes k}$ where $v\in V$.
+If $V$ has dimension $n$ then